semdepem/Biome-Finder/README.md

 ## Author

-This program was created by Sem_DE_Pem.
+This program was created by Sem_De_Pem.

 ## License